Skip to content

 • FoodEstablishment schema in <head> for local SEO — address, hours and cuisine machine-readable from day one.

-Uncle Tibo · pizza section
+Uncle Tibo · staff dashboard

 Handover